JDRitenour/udacity-capstone-starbucks/README.md

 figure 11 - promo-worked mean and avg transaction histogram
 </p>

 The difference in the mean of the average transactions indicates that a promo is more effective on consumers who on average spend less.
-This is further supported when looking at the distribution of difficulty (how much needed to be spent in order to complete the offer) with most being willing to spend $10 or less but only a small portion spending $20 to claim a reward (see figure 12).
+This is further supported when looking at the distribution of difficulty (how much needed to be spent to complete the offer) with most being willing to spend $10 or less but only a small portion spending $20 to claim a reward (see figure 12).

 <p align="center">
 <img width="600" alt="figure 12" src="https://user-images.githubusercontent.com/78283026/220498618-a82f6a81-b3fe-4e9c-9003-2d4aecfc54f5.png"><br />